25 Recipes for Anyone Who’s Been Diagnosed with Prediabetes

 It’s a health condition where blood sugar levels are above normal but not yet high enough to be diagnosed as type 2 diabetes.
 If you’ve recently been diagnosed with prediabetes, know that you’re not alone.
 Prediabetes affects more than 1 in 3 adults in the United States.

 But there’s good news!
-Lifestyle changes, including what you eat, can prevent or delay the onset of type 2 diabetes.
+Finding the right prediabetic diet plan can prevent or delay the onset of type 2 diabetes.
 We’ve rounded up healthy recipes to help you get started.

 1/2 omelet: 271 calories, 19g fat (5g saturated fat), 378mg cholesterol, 475mg sodium, 7g carbohydrate (3g sugars, 2g fiber), 18g protein.
 Diabetic Exchanges: 2 medium-fat meat, 2 fat, 1 vegetable.